Hablamos Español Insurance Companies We Work With

 An owner converted a long-term rental to a nightly short-term listing and kept the same landlord policy.
 A guest caused damage, and the claim ran into the policy's limits on short-term rental activity.

 The platform's host protection covered part of it, but not the way a proper policy would have, and the owner absorbed the rest along with the lost bookings during repairs.
 A short-term rental policy, matched to how the property was actually being used, would have covered the building, the liability, and the income.
-The landlord policy had simply never been written for nightly guests.
+The landlord policy had simply never been written for nightly guests, and the platform program was never designed to be the whole plan.

 Details changed to protect privacy.
 Shared to illustrate, not to promise an outcome.